Tyrn/wei/the-insider-en.typ

      "But the foundation is already there."

-     "Mr.  Kaminski will  receive  a  compensation  for the foundation - two million."
+     "Mr.  Kaminski will  receive  a  compensation  for the foundation---two million."

      "And then?"